Heather Hendrickson

-Heather Hendrickson is a microbiologist and a Senior Lecturer in the School of Biological Sciences at the University of Canterbury in Christchurch, New Zealand.
+Heather Hendrickson is an American microbiologist based in New Zealand.
+She is an Associate Professor in the School of Biological Sciences at the University of Canterbury in Christchurch, New Zealand.
 She previously worked at Massey University, Auckland, New Zealand.
 Her research is focussed on the evolution of bacterial cell shape, and the discovery of bacteriophages that can attack antibiotic-resistant bacteria and the bee disease American foulbrood.

 Life and career

 Hendrickson was born in Salt Lake City, Utah, and moved to California as a young child; she describes herself as "obsessed with birds and bugs from a really young age."
 Her family members were conservative Church of Jesus Christ of Latter-Day Saints (Mormons) who did not believe in evolution; in her household there were rules such as "no drinking alcohol, coffee or tea, no popular music and no one smokes.
 Girls had to wear skirts to church and we were trained as a kid to be a homemaker."
 However, by the time she went to graduate school in Pittsburgh, she had become an atheist.

 Hendrickson graduated from the University of Utah in 2000 with a Bachelor of Science, then completed a PhD in Molecular, Cellular and Developmental Biology at the University of Pittsburgh in 2008.
 She spent three years as a postdoctoral researcher at the Biochemistry Department of the University of Oxford, as an HFSP Long-Term Fellow, researching variability of DNA replication in Escherichia coli.
 Hendrickson moved to the Albany campus of Massey University as a lecturer in evolutionary genetics, rising to Senior Lecturer in Molecular Bioscience in 2015.
 She moved from Massey University to become a Senior Lecturer at the University of Canterbury in 2022.
 She is currently the president of the New Zealand Microbiological Society.